 The first thing to do is start writing.
 Don’t think, write.
 Doodle on the page.
 Draw pictures.
 Also, don’t worry about spelling or punctuation.
-Later, you’ll see how your handwriting can reveal messages through the slant of the words, the pressure, the size of the letters.
-These things will give you information and clues about your thoughts, feelings, and attitudes, and it will bring the inner work outer work together in a tangible way.
+Later, you’ll see how your handwriting can reveal messages through the slant of the words, the pressure, and the size of the letters.
+These things will give you information and clues about your thoughts, feelings, and attitudes, and they will bring things together— inner work outer work are seamless.

 The outer work part is your hand responding to the freedom of the mind.
 The inner work part is what your subconscious mind reveals on the page.

 For now, write whatever comes up; let it flow.
 Don’t think about what you are writing.
 It doesn’t matter how fast or slow.
 If you pause, that’s okay too.
 Keep at it.
 If this is the first time you’ve done this exercise, it can take 5 or 10 minutes to get comfortable with the process.